Heffalump: Explanation

+Disney version

-In Disney's adaptations of the stories, Heffalumps are first mentioned in the 1968 featurette Winnie the Pooh and the Blustery Day, and seem to be a product of Tigger's imagination.
-They appeared with their partners, the woozles, in a song called "Heffalumps and Woozles".
-Here, Tigger described them as honey-eating elephants.
+In Disney's adaptations of the stories, Heffalumps are first mentioned in the 1968 featurette Winnie the Pooh and the Blustery Day and later The Many Adventures of Winnie the Pooh, and seem to be a product of Tigger's imagination.
+They appeared with their partners, the woozles, in a song called "Heffalumps and Woozles" during a nightmare that Pooh has.
+Here, Tigger described them as honey-eating creatures.
 In both the animated films and all subsequent television series, they are also depicted as looking like elephants, albeit slightly cuddlier and less fierce than those Pooh imagines in the books, with rabbit-like tails and stitches as would be found on a stuffed animal.

 In the animated television series The New Adventures of Winnie the Pooh, most heffalumps are enemies of Pooh and his friends.
 They are known to steal honey and are often associated with woozles.
 One particular heffalump named Heff was the dim-witted sidekick of Stan the Woozle and was afraid of Roo because he thought Roo was a giant mouse.

 Piglet befriended a young heffalump named Junior in two episodes of The New Adventures of Winnie the Pooh.
-Junior lived with his parents, and his father, Papa Heffalump, was voiced by Jim Cummings.
+Junior lived with his parents, Papa Heffalump (voiced by Jim Cummings) and Mama Heffalump.
 Mama Heffalump often had to remind Papa Heffalump of his many allergies.